+With the signing of the armistice between the Allies and Germany, famed military hero Józef Piłsudski was appointed as Commander-in-Chief of the Second Republic of Poland on November 11th, 1918.
 Piłsudski formed a new centralised government and went on to command Polish forces against Russia in the victorious 1920 Battle of Warsaw, a key turning point in the rebirth of the country.
 In true facepalm fashion, however, Independence Day was constituted in 1937 and celebrated exactly twice before World War II began and Poland found itself occupied again.
 In the communist era, the date of Independence Day was dubiously moved to July 22nd to honour the day the PKWN Manifesto - a document which basically asserted communist authority over Poland - was issued in 1944.
 After communism fell in 1989, the holiday was restored to its original November 11th date.

-Independence Day Parade in KrakówIf you're in Poland on this day you'll find that though a national bank holiday, most restaurants and bars will still be open; museums and shops on the other hand will be closed.
-Marking the occasion in Kraków each year is a holy mass at Wawel Cathedral (10:00), followed by a very solemn military parade at 11:30 from Wawel to Plac Matejki, along the Royal Route.
-In the evening things are a bit more lively as the Loch Camelot cabaret hands out free songbooks and leads the people in the passionate singing of old patriotic songs on the market square, accompanied by a giant projector, beginning at 15:00.
-Grab some hot wine and join in.
+Independence Day Parade in KrakówIf you're in Poland on this day you'll find that though a national bank holiday, most restaurants and bars will still be open on November 11; museums and shops on the other hand are closed.
+Marking the occasion of Independence Day in Kraków each year is a holy mass at Wawel Cathedral (10:00), followed by a very solemn military parade at 11:30 which follows the Royal Route down Kanonicza, Grodzka and Floriańska Streets from Wawel to Plac Matejki.
+In the evening things are a bit more lively as the Loch Camelot cabaret hands out free songbooks and leads the people in the passionate singing of old patriotic songs on Kraków's market square, accompanied by a giant projector with the lyrics writ large, beginning at 15:00.
+Grab some hot wine to lubricate those vocal cords and join in.